minettebrink/portfolio/src/lib/data/projects/content/portfolio-website.md

 ## Introduction
 This website showcases my projects, skills, and experiences in developer relations.
 The goal was to create a clean, modern, and user-friendly portfolio website that would effectively showcase my projects and skills.
-I wanted to ensure that the website would be visually appealing, performant, and accessible while maintaining a professional appearance.
+I wanted to ensure that the website would be visually appealing, accessible, and maintain a professional appearance.

 ## Key Features
 ### Responsive Design